Corey Gaffer

 The scale of the house and its gabled forms fits the neighborhood.
 On the main level, one enters an open living, kitchen, and dining area.
 A hallway to the backdoor, across from the garage, is lined with storage and houses a laundry, mechanical room, guest powder room as well as a mudroom.
 At the end of the hallway is a bedroom suite with a full bath and walk-in closet.
 The bedroom opens to the east to the quiet tree canopy behind the house.
 At the top of an open staircase from the living area is a second bedroom suite.
 A flexible space that adapts to the varying privacy needs of different living arrangements and the different stages of people’s lives.
 It has a full bath and a cozy loft ambience.
 There is a small self-sufficient accessory dwelling on the second floor above the detached one-car garage.
 It is accessed through a private exterior entry.
 This means even more living flexibility for the homeowner as well as the opportunity for rental income while supporting the effort to increase residential density in the heart of town which helps mitigate urban sprawl.

-The house is expected to achieve LEED Platinum certification.
+The house is LEED Platinum certification.
 The highest certification level possible under the U.S. Green Building Council’s (USGBC) standards for sustainable practice.

 Studio 804’s 2023 project aligns with the long-term mission of the City of Lawrence to support sustainable development as part of creating sustainable community for the future.
 Part of this effort is analyzing local economic and demographic trends and strategically adapting.
 In recent years, both the City of Lawrence and Studio 804 have recognized trends in the housing market of Douglas County.
 The population is growing at a high rate, while the average household size is dwindling and availability of property in the existing city limits is diminishing.
 Community engagement during city study found that residents are open to seeing smaller lots and houses as well as accessory dwellings that infill a neighborhood and address the housing shortages as well as reducing the need for the city to expand.
 Moving forward, the City of Lawrence plans to use this data to inform policies and goals in the updated Horizon 2040 plan.